mydeco-dev-team/xappy/README.rst

 Prerequisites
 -------------

 - Python.
-Version 2.4 or 2.5 should be suitable.
+Versions 2.4 to 2.7 should be suitable.
 Earlier versions may not work correctly, and versions earlier than 2.2 will certainly not work (since they are not supported by Xapian).